marka2g/janus/README.md

 >>> {"errors":{"detail":"Wrong email or password"}}
 >>>```
 >
-> **test the sign_in endpoint** with cookies. `-c cookies.txt -b cookies.txt -i` how we enable cookies with curl which give us session support
+> **Test the sign_in endpoint** with cookies. `-c cookies.txt -b cookies.txt -i` how we enable cookies with curl which give us session support
 >
 >> *bad creds:*
 >>>```bash